0xERR0R/blocky/docs/installation.md

 #### Multiple configuration files

 For complex setups, splitting the configuration between multiple YAML files might be desired.
-In this case, folder containing YAML files is passed on startup, Blocky will join all the files in alphabetic order and load the configuration.
+In this case, folder containing YAML files is passed on startup, Blocky will join all the files.

 `./blocky --config ./config/`

+!!! warning

+    Blocky simply joins the multiple YAML files.
+If a directive (e.g. `upstream`) is repeated in multiple files, the configuration will not load and start will fail.

 ## Other installation types